 Breed personality, characteristics & temperament

 You must never forget the Staffordshire Bull Terriers’ past as a fighting dog is still present in most Staffords today.
 Their boisterous nature and spirit give credit to the statement that ‘Staffords are the loveable rogues of the dog world’.
-Always be a responsible Stafford owner and never have your dog off lead in a public place.

 Compatibility with other pets